25 September 2019

 About Grosvenor Europe

-Grosvenor Europe invests in, develops, operates and manages retail, residential and office assets and funds, with a focus on vibrant European cities including Paris, Stockholm, Madrid and Liverpool.
+Grosvenor Europe invests in, develops, operates and manages real estate assets, with a focus on vibrant European cities including Paris, Stockholm, Madrid and Liverpool.

 Follow us on: